-Teaching with the Campus and Local Environment: Connecting Nearby Examples to Global Challenges
+Teach with Local Examples and Data: Connecting Nearby Examples to Global Challenges

-- Field Labs introduce students to complex natural systems, breaks down barriers among academic fields, encourages multiple observations, and introduces students to the area near their campus.
+- Field Labs introduce students to complex natural systems, break down barriers among academic fields, encourage multiple observations, and introduce students to the area near their campus.

 - Campus-Based Learning uses the campus environment itself as a teaching tool.